Violante do Céu: Selected themes

 Another theme common to Sor Violante's works is religious mysticism, which is also common to other writers of her time such as Teresa of Avila, another Spanish mystics.
-Sor Violante's religious poetry exhibits a distinctly feminine voice and a predilection for Nativity themes (Boyce 135).
-For example, Al Nacimiento en la Misa (To the Nativity in Mass) exemplifies the correlation between the incarnation motifs, the corporality of divinity, in both the Nativity and the Mass (Boyce 135).
+Sor Violante's religious poetry exhibits a distinctly feminine voice and a predilection for Nativity themes.
+For example, Al Nacimiento en la Misa (To the Nativity in Mass) exemplifies the correlation between the incarnation motifs, the corporality of divinity, in both the Nativity and the Mass.
 Moreover, some of Sor Violante do Ceu's poetry contrasts human and divine love, as when she compares the object of desire “tal objeto” [a remarkable object] to that of one lost at sea.
-Sanity cannot "capture such beauty or make sense of such feeling; only wit suffices to command the paradox and to yoke the extremes" (Dugaw 11).
+Sanity cannot "capture such beauty or make sense of such feeling; only wit suffices to command the paradox and to yoke the extremes."
 In this blinding light where good sense goes delirious, the reasoned esteem of friendship and the passion of love are indistinguishable.